tope96/studies/TIN/IV/UsingJQuery/A/README.md

 # Task
-Function that converts temperatures between Fahrenheit and Celcius scales.
+Function that converts temperatures between Fahrenheit and Celcius scales. <br />
+Using JQuery and Bootstrap